+This leaflet answers some common questions about Axit.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

-If you have any concerns about taking this medicine, talk to your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 Axit is used in the treatment of depression including relapse prevention.

 Depression is longer lasting or more severe than "low moods" everyone has from time to time due to the stress of everyday life.
 It is thought to be caused by a chemical imbalance in parts of the brain.
 This affects your whole body and can cause emotional and physical symptoms such as feeling low in spirit, loss of interest in activities, unable to enjoy life, poor appetite or overeating, disturbed sleep, often waking up early, loss of sex drive, lack of energy and feeling guilty over nothing.

 This medicine corrects this chemical imbalance and may help relieve the symptoms of depression.